FIFA 12: Online modes

 EA claims to have "revolutionized" the online side of FIFA 12.
 Among the changes is a new mode called "Head to Head Seasons", a variation on regular ranked matches where league points are awarded for winning or drawing matches.
 The aim is to progress up through ten divisions, with each "season" consisting of ten games.
 All players will start in the tenth and lowest division, with promotion and relegation based on a target number of points won in each season.
 Multiplayer matchmaking has been expanded with the addition of the "flow" mode.
 This involves choosing various options such as team and line-up before being matched with an opponent.
 This change is intended to counter the problem of being paired with opponents who choose one of a small number of five-star teams, a situation that often results in repetitive matches between the same few clubs.
 By selecting a team beforehand, an opponent with similar team preferences will automatically be chosen.
 There is also the option for players who use the "manual" control method, with reduced AI assistance on shots and passes, to choose to be paired against other "manual" users only.
 The percentage of games an opponent has finished can be specified too, making it easier to avoid "rage quitters".

 A new online service called EA Sports Football Club launches simultaneously with FIFA 12, and has been compared to a social network that tracks what players do in the game and awards XP.
 This will be linked to both friend-based and worldwide leaderboards, and include a levelling system.
 The player also chooses a particular football club to support which will be apportioned a share of all XP earned, with league tables for clubs based on the average XP contributed by their fans.
 Each week will count as a "season" with clubs being promoted or relegated based on the skill of those who support them.
 EA Sports Football Club will in future connect play across multiple titles, starting with FIFA 12 and the forthcoming FIFA Street.
 By playing both games, XP earned in one will be carried over to the other.

 National teams

 FIFA 12 has 42 national teams in its international division.
-Five new teams are added to the list, while Czech Republic, China PR and Paraguay.
+Five new teams are added to the list, while Czech Republic, China PR and Paraguay were removed from the game.
 Ukraine is not present in the base game but was later introduced as a part of the UEFA Euro 2012 DLC.